What is an injection?

 Medications should be prepared in clean conditions using a no-touch technique and using sterile, single-use equipment.
 All medications to be injected should be checked for form and dosage, and to ensure they are in date and do not appear contaminated or discoloured.
 Different injectable medicines have different storage requirements and preparation techniques, and instructions should be carefully followed.

 Special skin cleaning is not usually considered necessary for subcutaneous injections but is recommended for deeper injection sites.
 Where the skin needs to be cleaned, a sterile, single-use swab designed for medical skin cleansing should be used.

 Giving the Injection

 Most physically able people can learn to give subcutaneous injections themselves.
 The fine needles used for SC injections are usually not too uncomfortable, and most people report that the anticipation of sticking a needle into yourself is the worst part.

 If a doctor or nurse is administering an injection, they have a responsibility to ensure that they have the right person – usually asking for more than one identifier, such as name and date of birth – the right drug, the right route, and the right dose at the right time.
 They should also explain what they’re doing and make sure their patient understands what is happening and gives their consent based on adequate information.
 A prescription for a medication includes the name of the medication, dose, and route, i.e. the way the drug is given, such as SC, IM, or IV.

 After the Injection

-It is also important to wash hands after injections and removal of gloves.
-Needles should never be resheathed, but should be immediately disposed of in a designated sharps box, which should ideally be within easy reach after giving the injection.
-Watch out for any reactions or side-effects, especially if it’s the first time someone has had a medication.
-Injections which contain common allergens should ideally only be given where there is the facility to quickly treat a bad reaction.
+It is also important to wash your hands after you administer an injection and remove your gloves.
+Needles should never be resheathed but should be immediately disposed of in a designated sharps box, which should ideally be within easy reach after giving the injection.
+Watch out for any reactions or side effects, especially if it’s the first time someone has had a medication.
+Injections which contain common allergens should ideally only be given where there are resources to quickly treat a bad reaction.